LyuChangle2006/LyuChangle2006.github.io/_pages/Interest.md

 Racing in intellectual games
 ======
 I love doing competitive racing in intellectual sports.
 The most intersting one for me is the [Rubik's cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube): I started cubing about seven years ago and learned almost all the WCA events(except 5×5 blindfolded, clock and fewest move).
 My best level **was sub9 in 3×3 cube, sub34 in 4×4 and sub68 in 5×5.** My main event now is one-handed 3×3 and the training avarage is about 13s.
-My main event is 4×4 now.
+I also do 4×4 a lot.

 I also spend times in doing speedrace [Sudoku](https://en.wikipedia.org/wiki/Sudoku) and [minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)).